 In each of those other ten states, the law only applies to non-economic damages, covering the victim’s intangible losses such as pain and suffering.
 Louisiana is the only state where the statute applies to economic damages, including vehicle repairs and healthcare bills.

 This could prevent you from seeking and recovering the money you need to pay bills, repair your vehicle, and cover other financial impacts of the crash.
-This makes the stakes of not having insurance even greater in Louisiana than in states where the law bars recovery of a portion of non-economic damages.
+This makes the stakes of not having insurance even greater in Louisiana than in states where the law only bars recovery of a portion of non-economic damages.

 What Are the Minimum Auto Insurance Requirements in Louisiana?

-The minimum liability car insurance requirements in Louisiana are as follows:
+According to the Louisiana Department of Insurance, the minimum liability car insurance requirements in Louisiana are as follows:

 - $15,000 per person for bodily injury liability